(Available for Home Use During the 2020 Continuous Learning Plan)

 "AR’s advanced technology helps us:

-But the reason we use Accelerated Reader at McKinley & Jefferson Elementary is to bring the joy of reading to every student.
+But the reason we use Accelerated Reader at Iola Elementary is to bring the joy of reading to every student.
 "We have seen, over and over again, that once students experience the magic of reading, they willingly and happily read.
 In fact, you can’t stop them from reading, and their reading skills grow dramatically.
 That’s why, at its heart, AR is not about the quizzes, the points, or the technology.
 It’s about turning kids on to books! " (From Getting Results with AR)

 AR HOME CONNECT